JuliaHPC/JuliaOnHPCClusters/website/user_faq.md

 ## Should I use Julia artifacts (JLLs) or system software?

 If JLLs work fine for you then use them.
 JLLs have the big advantage that they are convenient and, in many cases, "just work" out of the box.
 System software can (but doesn't necessarily) give better performance but overriding the relevant bits of JLLs can be cumbersome.
-Generelly speaking, we recommend to only manually replace JLL libraries by system software if JLLs don't work (e.g. if a vendor specific MPI is required).
+Generally speaking, we recommend to only manually replace JLL libraries by system software if JLLs don't work (e.g. if a vendor specific MPI is required).
 However, in such a case it would be even better to nudge the HPC admins and make this setup permanent and generally available in form of a Julia Lmod module.

 [⤴ _**back to Content**_](#content)